uncovery/unc_media_store/README.md

 ## requirements:
 - a nextcloud share
 - a stripe account
+- a linux server where OBS runs on.
+Windows is not supported
 - a linux cronjob running the same machine as the files are located to create thumbnails (optional)

 ## problem scenario: